 In October 2020 this new chapter replaced a previous chapter on Sexual Exploitation.

 Child sexual exploitation is a form of child sexual abuse.
 It occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity (a) in exchange for something the victim needs or wants, and/or (b) for the financial advantage or increased status of the perpetrator or facilitator.
 The victim may have been sexually exploited even if the sexual activity appears consensual.
 Child sexual exploitation does not always involve physical contact; it can also occur through the use of technology.
-Working Together to Safeguard Children.See also Child Sexual Exploitation: Definition and Guide for Practitioners (DfE 2017).
-This advice is non-statutory, and has been produced to help practitioners to identify child sexual exploitation and take appropriate action in response.
-This advice includes the management, disruption and prosecution of perpetrators.
+(DFE, 2017) GOV.uk Guidance for Definition and guidance for Practitioners

 Sexual exploitation is child abuse which can take a number of forms.
 Harper and Scott (2005) define it as the following: